willviles/ember-google-analytics-embed/README.md

 By default, visualizations auto resize on window resize.
 To disable auto resizing, set `responsiveResize=false` on the visualization.

+### Debouncing

+When dynamically updating many properties on a visualization, it may be beneficial to debounce executing a new render.
+To do so, the visualization accepts a `debounce` value in milliseconds (ms).

 ## View Selection

 The `ga-embed-view-selector` component allows the user to select a view from any property they are authorized to view.
 Add the view selector component to your template.